ignigoliz/amanuensis/README.md

 > Tested on **macOS** Monterey.
 However, it should be compatible with Linux-based systems with minor/no changes.

 > **Warning**
-> Originally developped for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.
+> Developped for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.
+Use for other parallel EEPROMs might be possible.
+Read [Use with other EEPROMs](#use-with-other-eeproms).

 ----